-Working at Heights/Balancing S Depends on assigned tasks.
-Ladders, scaffolding, and manlifts may be used to reach work heights.
-Workers may work near open manholes and vaults.
-Bending at Waist О While working at desk.
-Outside the office, while performing repairs, inspecting components and/or systems at or below waist level, gathering parts and items, and working at a workbench.
-Bending Neck C While working at desk or outside the office.
-Twisting at Waist S While working at desk.
+Twisting at Waist S Working at desk.
 Outside the office, twisting may be necessary to reach particular work areas or system components.
 Workers can minimize the amount of twisting by moving their feet or repositioning their bodies while working.
 Crouching/Kneeling S Depends on assigned tasks.
 When working on equipment or items below waist level, or gathering parts and supplies stored below waist level.
 Workers may use kneepads while working.
 Crawling S Depends on assigned tasks.
 May crawl to reach work, or crawl between work tasks.
-Stooping S While maneuvering in and around systems and components; while entering smaller spaces.
-Reaching F While working at desk.
-Outside the office, while driving, performing (To shoulder level) inspections, gathering parts and supplies stored between waist and shoulder level, working with shop tools, and repairing and installing parts and equipment, and NOTE: Workers use ladders, scaffolding, and manlifts to position work at chest level when possible.
-Reaching S While reaching for items on shelves above desk.
-Outside the office, (Over the shoulder) while inspecting systems, gathering parts and supplies stored above , shoulder level, and repairing and installing parts and equipment.
-Driving S While driving scooter to project sites, or forklift.
-Foot Controls S While driving scooter or forklift, and potentially while operating a manlift.
-Repetitive Motion О Keyboarding and using computer mouse.
-Handling/Grasping С 40 % Pinch Grasp 60 % Whole Hand Grasp Fine Finger Manipulation F Processing paperwork and other tasks while working at desk.
+Stooping S Maneuvering in and around systems and components.
+Entering smaller spaces.
+Reaching (To shoulder level) F Working at desk.
+Outside the office, driving, performing inspections, gathering parts and supplies stored between waist and shoulder level, working with shop tools, and repairing and installing parts and equipment, and NOTE: Workers use ladders, scaffolding, and manlifts to position work at chest level when possible.
+Reaching (Over the shoulder) S Reaching for items on shelves above desk.
+Outside the office, inspecting systems, gathering parts and supplies stored above shoulder level, and repairing and installing parts and equipment.
+Driving S Driving scooter to project sites, or forklift.
+Foot Controls S While driving scooter or forklift.
+Repetitive Motion S The variety of tasks assigned to an Operating Engineer Head minimizes repetitive motions.
+Handling/Grasping F 40 % Pinch Grasp 60 % Whole Hand Grasp Fine Finger Manipulation С Processing paperwork, using computer mouse, and other tasks while working at desk.
 Outside the office, operating 2-way radio, using keys, using tools, disconnecting/reconnecting system components, and working with small parts.
-Keyboarding/Mousing F While entering time and work performed on a daily basis, creating and responding to electronic mail, and creating schedules and reports.
-Talking F Communicating with supervisors, co-workers, and public.
+Keyboarding F Entering time and work performed on a daily basis, creating and responding to electronic mail, and creating schedules and reports.
+Talking С Communicating with supervisors, co-workers, and public.
 Hearing С Communicating with supervisors, co-workers, and public.
 Listening for sounds of malfunctioning machinery and danger in and around work areas.
-Seeing С Visual abilities would be considered important in this position.
-Writing 0 Taking notes in meetings or while on the phone.
+Seeing C Visual abilities would be considered important in this position.
+Writing S-O Taking notes in meetings or while on the phone.
 Documenting completed preventative maintenance items (checklists), and documenting parts used.
+Normal Job Site Hazards С Working near boilers and chillers, sparks, fire, moving machinery, working at heights (ladders, lifts, open manholes and vaults), sharp edges parts and components, pinch hazards, working around low hanging equipment, working with heavy parts, and exposure noise, dust, and fumes.
+Expected Environmental Conditions С Will generally work in shop office environment.
+This includes boiler rooms, mechanical rooms, public areas, and offices.
+Worker may be exposed to various temperatures throughout a shift, and be exposed to external weather conditions.